AnyChart/docs.anychart.com/Axes_and_Grids/Scales.md

 ### Linear

-Linear scale type is a default type for Y Scale for the most of charts.
+Linear scale type is a default type of the Y-scale for the most of charts.
 Values for this scale should be numbers and scale intervals will be evenly distributed along the axis.
 This type of scale is used when values fall within a reasonable range.

 ```
 chart.yScale(anychart.scales.linear());